melezhik/swat/README2.md

 # Hostname / IP Address

-You need to define hostname or ip address of the application to send request to.
-The easiest way to do this is to write hostname or ip address to a file.
-Swat looks for a file named \`host' to get know web application address:
+You need to define hostname or ip address of a application to send request to.
+The easiest way to do this is to write up a hostname or ip address to a file.
+Swat uses file named \`host' for this purpose:

     echo 'app.local' > host

-As swat uses curl to make http requests, the host name just need to be compilant with curl requrements, this for exmaple means you may define a http schema or port here:
+As swat uses curl to make http requests, the host name only should be complaint with curl requrements, this for example means you may define a http schema or port here:

     echo 'https://app.local' >> host
     echo 'app.local:8080' >> host

 ## HTTP Response

-Swat makes request to a given http resourses with a given http methods and then validates repsonse.
+Swat makes request to a given http resourses with a given http methods and then validates response.
 Swat does this with the help so called _check lists_ defined at http method files.

 Check list is just a list of strings a response should match.
 It might be plain string or regular expressions: